top of page

 Carrie (Mason) Melat, third from left, current Cranberry girls basketball coach and past star there,

-was inducted into the Virginia Tech Hall of Fame.
+was inducted into the Virginia Tech Hall of Fame in 2023.

 Melat is one of the Hokies' all-time greats in women's basketball, scoring 1,369 points in 123 games, including a school record 121 starts from 2003-06.

-She's among VPI's leaders in assists, steals and three-pointers with 200, and helped the Hokies to four appearances in the NCAA tourney.
+She's among VPI's leaders in assists, steals and three-pointers with 200 (former record-holder), and helped the Hokies to four appearances in the NCAA tourney.

 Melat and six other new inductees were honored the weekend of Oct.
-8 when Virginia Tech hosts Purdue in football.
+8 when Virginia Tech hosted Purdue in football.

 The 5-7 Melat is Cranberry's second all-time leading scorer behind Susan Blauser.